morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 ## USB WiFi adapters with Linux `out-of-kernel` drivers

 Important: Code to prevent non-Linux Standards Compliant WiFi 7 class chipset drivers from operating in the Linux kernel has been merged into the kernel.
-This means that drivers, such as the ones below, can no longer be used with Linux for WiFi 7.
-Hopefully this will encourage Realtek to start supporting Linux Standards Compliant drivers.
+This means that drivers build on the same depreciated technology as the ones below, can no longer be used with Linux for WiFi 7.
+Hopefully this will encourage Realtek to start supporting Linux Standards Compliant in-kernel drivers.

 The below listing of drivers and chipsets is ranked in order by quality of driver with best at the top.